-Reflective writing tasks at university are a way of asking you to critically evaluate and make connections between the theories and practice you are engaging with in your unit and can guide you to become more aware of your personal thoughts about your life experiences in relation to those theories.
-In some disciplines, for example Education, reflection is often used to build upon existing knowledge, to help improve professional practice.
+Reflective writing tasks at university are a way of asking you to critically evaluate and make connections between the theories and practice you are engaging with in your unit.
+They can also guide you to become more aware of your personal thoughts about your life experiences in relation to those theories.
+In some disciplines, for example, education, reflection is often used to build upon existing knowledge and to help improve professional practice.

 Reflective writing is not just a description or summary of something that you have observed.
 Instead, reflective writing requires you to describe, analyse and evaluate.
 Describing, analysing and evaluating experiences enables you to develop new insights and perspectives.
 The quality of your analysis is improved by reading widely and thinking critically about what you are learning in your course.

 - Analysing your experience of working on a group task.

 - Critiquing a teaching or learning activity (self-review or peer review activities).

 - Critiquing your experiences on a placement or internship.

 - Describing a critical experience in your life that has shaped your view of the world.

 - Keeping a reflective journal or log on a work placement.